'Village character?' It's all in the code

 Im confident the council will carefully read the code.
 When they do, theyll approve the Wizer project.
 The people who will live there and the businesses it will create will bring new life and success to our downtown.

-Bob Barman is a member of the Lake Oswego School Board.Add a comment
+Ellie McPeak is a Lake Oswego resident and a former member of the Lake Oswego City Council.Add a comment